401(k) Savings with Profit Sharing

 - Age at retirement

 - Age you wish to retire.
 This calculator assumes that the year you retire, you do not make any contributions to your 401(k).
-So if you retire at age 65, your last contribution occurs when you are actually 64.
+For example, if you retire at age 65, your last contribution occurs when you are actually 64.

 - Current 401(k) balance